chingu-voyages/v10-geckos-team-14/README.md

 ## 📄 License

-The code in this project is licensed under the [MIT License](LICENSE.md).
+The code in this project is licensed under the [MIT License](LICENSE.md) © Vaibhav Srivastava  and Kathy Lambert.

 ## 👏 Acknowledgments